-(1) On March 1, 2017, our board of directors authorized the repurchase through March 2018 of issued and outstanding shares of our common stock having an aggregate value of up to \$30.0 million pursuant to a share repurchase program.
-As of June 30, 2017, we have repurchased shares of common stock having an aggregate value of \$30.0 million and will not repurchase any additional shares of common stock under this share repurchase program.
+On September 25, 2017, our board of directors authorized the repurchase of issued and outstanding shares of the Company's common stock having an aggregate value of up to \$25.0 million pursuant to a new share repurchase program.
+As of September 30, 2017, we have not repurchased shares under this plan.
+The repurchase program may be suspended or discontinued at any time without notice.